 Peeled Knuckles

-The Peeled Knuckles market was mixed last week, with Choice grade increasing.
-This week, the market has increased through three days of trading.
+The Peeled Knuckles market was up last week, and has continued to increase this week through three days of trading.
 Analysts expect the market to be steady in the short term.

 Inside Rounds

-The Inside Rounds market was mixed last week, with Choice grade decreasing on limited trading.
-This week, the market has continued to be mixed, but with Choice grade increasing through three days of trading.
+The Inside Rounds market was mixed last week, with Choice grade increasing while Select grade was flat on limited trading.
+This week, the market has been mostly flat with limited trading through three days.
 Analysts expect the market to be steady in the short term.

 Bottom Round Flats

-The Bottom Round Flats market was mixed last week, with Choice grade increasing.
-This week, the market has increased through three days of trading.
+The Bottom Round Flats market was mixed last week, with Select grade increasing while Choice grade was flat.
+This week, the market has remained mixed but with Choice grade increasing through three days of trading.
 Analysts expect the market to hold steady in the short term.

 Loins